lbl-srg/modelica-buildings/Buildings/Resources/Documentation/userGuide/source/development.rst

    as default values.

 #.
 For PI controllers, normalize the inputs for setpoint and measured value so
-   that the control error is of the order one.
+   that the control error is of the order of one.
    As control errors for temperature tracking are usually in the order of one, these need not be normalized.
 But for pressure differentials, which can be thousands of Pascal, normalization aids in providing reasonable control gains